Quinapril is generally well tolerated but if you develop a troublesome cough, you must let your doctor know.

 - If you have been told you have a build-up of fatty deposits on the walls of your arteries, a condition called atherosclerosis.

-- If you have a particular type of poor circulation called peripheral vascular disease.
+- If you have a particular type of poor circulation called peripheral arterial disease.

 - If you have collagen vascular disease.
 This includes conditions such as systemic lupus erythematosus (SLE) and scleroderma.

-- If you have been told you have heart muscle disease (cardiomyopathy), or narrowing of the main blood vessel from your heart (aortic stenosis).
+- If you have been told you have heart muscle disease (cardiomyopathy), problems with the way your heart pumps blood, or narrowing of the main blood vessel from your heart (aortic stenosis).

 - If you have ever had a reaction where your face, tongue or throat swells (angio-oedema).